 Welcome from Peter Scott, CEO

-Thank you for your interest in the work of ILF Scotland and the role of Head of Policy at ILF Scotland.
+Thank you for your interest in the work of ILF Scotland and the role of Head of Policy.

-This is a hugely exciting time to join ILF Scotland as in December 2017 we entered a new phase with the launch of our Transition Fund in Scotland.
+This is a hugely exciting time to join ILF Scotland.
+As we continue to modernise the fund inherited from the DWP, and to plan for its future, in December 2017, we also entered a new phase with the successful launch of our new Transition Fund in Scotland.

-It is a broad discretionary fund, that provides short term awards, to support disabled people to live independently.
+The Transition Fund is a broad discretionary fund that provides short term awards to support disabled people to live independently.
 In its first phase, the scheme will focus on supporting young disabled people, aged 16 to 21, who are at an important transitional stage in their lives.

-The scheme aims, in this initial first phase, to provide an opportunity for young disabled people to achieve goals, which empower them to actively contribute to their communities and facilitate their participation in society, creating a lasting impact on their lives.
+The scheme aims to provide an opportunity for young disabled people to achieve goals which empower them to actively contribute to their communities and facilitate their participation in society, creating a lasting impact on their lives.

-This is an amazing opportunity for you to help pioneer a new and very high profile co-produced service with disabled people who are transitioning to an independent adult life as well as continuing the award winning work we currently carry out.
+This is an amazing opportunity for you to help pioneer a new and very high profile co-produced service with disabled people who are transitioning to an independent adult life, as well as continuing the award winning work we carry out in Scotland and Northern Ireland.

 Our work aims to ensure our recipients have choice and control over how and when they are supported in all aspects of their daily lives, as well as facilitating real participation and inclusion for individuals within their local communities.

-Again, thank you for taking the time to visit this information site and considering working with ILF Scotland.
+Again, thank you for taking the time to visit this information site, and for considering working with ILF Scotland.